archion/videopop/README.md

 videopop
 ========
 Pop online video out on the website.
-Should be able to support all website
+Should be able to support all website.

+Only test on chrome

 ## Setup
 Just add